abryu/WebMining-Python/FeatureSelectionAndClassifierLearning/README.md

 Open your terminal, navigate to this folder.
 In your command line, type "python naiveBayes.py 100 10".
 The last two number are the number of top most frequent words (for train and test, respectively) you wanna use to classify documents.
-Or, you can "sh nbshell.py" to test with different top most frequent numbers.
+Or, you can "sh nbshell.sh" to test with different top most frequent numbers.

 ## Tools Used:
 ### Language: Python.